 I don't know about you, but a great salad is all about the dressing.
 I'm a saucy girl who loves salad dressing and dips.
-Creamy balsamic dressing is an oil-free, healthy savory dressing for salads, a vegetable dip, or drizzled on a baked potato or steak fries.
-And this creamy balsamic dressing recipe is the best dressing you will ever taste!
+Vegan creamy balsamic dressing is an oil-free, healthy, savory dressing for salads or a vegetable dip or drizzled on a baked potato or steak fries.
+This creamy balsamic dressing recipe is the best dressing you will ever taste!

 Jump to: